-The CEO of a manufacturing company gave Digibee some insights on why this happens within their organization: “Data was not our core business, producing and selling goods was.”
-A similar answer was given by a large retailer: “Our business is to make products available to consumers, they will come.”
+The CEO of a manufacturing company gave us some insights on why this happens: “data was not our core business, producing and selling goods was.”
+A similar answer was given by a large retailer: “our business is to make products available to consumers, they will come.”

-These are a few examples of how known capital resource restrictions impact data availability and usage based on the focus of the organization.
-This was the state of business prior to the age of digital transformation.
-Additionally, the COVID-19 pandemic disrupted everything overnight as it quickly reached the US and a State of Emergency was declared in all 50 states.
+These are examples of how capital resource restriction impacts data usage based on the focus of the organization.
+This it the picture of the traditional business before the age of digital transformation.
+Additionally, this situation changed almost overnight after the COVID-19 pandemic reached the US and an emergency was declared in all 50 states.

 What has been the impact of COVID-19?

-A Bank of America Research report from March shows that at the beginning of the government declared lockdowns, there was a complete change to consumer behavior.
-As people were forced to stay at home, spending reductions caused the hospitality and travel industries to suffer, while grocery stores actually saw an increase in growth.
+A Bank of America Research report from March shows that at the beginning of the government declared lockdowns there was a complete change in consumer behavior.
+As people were forced to stay at home, spending reductions caused the hospitality and travel industries to suffer while grocery stores saw an increase in growth.

-In an effort to flatten the curve and avoid overloading the healthcare system, everyone including company leaders and employees were encouraged or required to stay at home.
-Social distancing changed the lives of many and would prove to have a significant impact on the economy over time.
+In an effort to flatten the curve and avoid overloading the healthcare system, everyone, including company leaders and employees were encouraged to stay home.
+Social distancing changed the lives of many and would impact the economy over time.

-The US government recognized there was a significant risk to businesses and offered low-interest loans for companies in need in conjunction with another loan designed to help maintain people on the payroll for a longer period of time .
+The US government recognized there was a significant risk to businesses and offered low-interest loans for companies in need in conjunction with another loan to help maintain people on the payroll for longer.
 Although this relief was available, not every company needed a loan from the government.
 In fact, some companies reached exponential growth during the pandemic.
 The “Zoom Boom” is an exaggerated example of a relatively unknown video conferencing company reaching a market valuation of almost 50 billion dollars.
 As of May 2020, this is higher than the seven largest airline companies in the world combined.